fschaefer/Stately.js/README.md

     ...

-Because `this` refers to the `stateStore`, it is possible to call anothers state action (note: this won't trigger the `onTransition` callback):
+Because `this` refers to the `stateStore`, it is also possible to call an others state action (note: this won't trigger the `notification` callbacks):

     ...